zacharie410/Studio-Cloud-Sync/README.md

 Once configured, you can use Studio Cloud Sync with the following command-line arguments:

 ```
+python scs.py -init     # Setup files and folders so you can pull
 python scs.py -pull     # Pull and update local .lua files
 python scs.py -push     # Push local changes to the Roblox platform
 python scs.py -monitor  # Monitor local changes and push updates automatically